nimroddanielmaayan/the-wild-oasis/notes.md

 Basic `Hooks`:

-- `useState` - for basic state management
+- `useState` - for basic state management.
+NOTE: State is updated asynchronously, so the new state is not available immediately after the `setState` function is called (unupdated state is called "stale state")
 - `useEffect` - for hooking onto component lifecycle events.
 It's made of 3
   parts: The effect, a cleanup function (optional) and the dependency array.
   Components have 3 lifecycle events: `Mount`, `update`, `unmount`.
 We can